dhilgart/TWIML_codenames/README.md

 ##### Optional files:

-(This file is used by the template bot, but your bot does not have to use it)
+- TWIML_codenames Demo.ipynb - a jupyter notebook that includes a tutorial demonstrating how a game is played and the functionality of the TWIML_codenames.py classes.
+Also includes some tools for testing your bot locally.

-- nounlist.txt - a list of words to consider using as clue words.
+- nounlist.txt - This file is used by the template bot, but your bot does not have to use it.
+It is a list of words to consider using as clue words.
 Sourced from http://www.desiquintans.com/nounlist